 The endorsement areas are science, technology, engineering and mathematics (STEM); business and industry; public services; arts and humanities; and multidisciplinary studies.
 LISD offers courses to meet endorsements in all areas.
 There are specific course requirements in the foundation curriculum based on the Endorsement selected.
 A comparison of core course requirements by endorsement area may be found on pages 18-19.
-For additional information on the FHSP, see the Parent's Guide to the Foundation High School Program posted on the Guidance and Counseling Website.
+For additional information on the FHSP, see the Program posted on the Guidance and Counseling Website.